RA Job Description

 - Maintain and secure the lounges and lounge furniture as well as computer clusters (maintaining paper and toner supplies, reporting any damage or non-functioning PCs).

-- Create and implement developmental programs based on the established community's developmental goals using internal and external resources.
-These programs should be social, educational, and cultural in nature and should be hosted at least once per month.
+- Create and implement developmental initiatives based on the established community's developmental goals using internal and external resources.
+These initiatives should be social, educational, and cultural in nature and should be hosted at least once per month.

 - Develop, implement, and encourage social and recreational activities within the floor community, which includes hosting hot bread events during the semester.